 Block planes are the workhorses of the shop.
 Like our Low Angle Bench Planes, these planes all have the blade bevel up.

-Low Angle Block planes have the blade bedded at 12°.
-We grind a 25° bevel on our block plane blades.
+All of our Block planes have the blade bedded at 12°, with the exception of the No. 101 Violin Maker's Plane, which is bedded at 20°.
+We grind a 25° bevel on our block plane blades, making the cutting angle 37°.
 This works well in low angle planes for end grain and general purpose work.

 Higher cutting angles will give excellent results in difficult or highly figured woods.
 A powerful technique for enhancing the performance of low angle planes is simply to hone an angle higher than 25º on the blade.
 For example, a 33º bevel makes an effective cutting angle of 45º, and a 38º bevel equals a 50º cutting angle.
 This is easily done by honing a small secondary bevel - no need to alter the entire bevel.